Megatron-XCoder/Portfolio-Website/README.md

 ## Contact
 Feel free to reach out if you have any questions or feedback.
-You can contact me at [Crisiscrush525@gmail.com].
+You can contact me at <br> Email : Crisiscrush525@gmail.com.
+<br> Contact : 7018021841